kindlyops/havengrc/.github/PULL_REQUEST_TEMPLATE.md

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to
 help! -->
-- [ ] My pull request is based on the latest master branch `git pull --rebase upstream master`.
+- [ ] My pull request is based on the latest master branch `git pull --rebase origin master`.
 - [ ] My code is formatted with elm-format.
 - [ ] All new and existing tests passed.
 - [ ] For visual changes, I've attached before and after screenshots